This site is used in conjunction with Canvas. Assignments will only be posted on Canvas.

 The basic sensor is a 370 x 190 pixel array.
 The entire CSPAD detector consists of 32 of these sensor panels.
 Each has a separate common mode correction for each image, so they should be treated as separate detectors.
 Assume that we collect a lot of images, say 1000.
 In the analysis of the data, we should only accept signals that vary smoothly from pixel to pixel where we can assume that the true photon field is locally constant.
 In other words, Bragg spots and other edge-type features probably have to be rejected on each image.

 Port one of the mini-apps developed in the national labs.
-These mini-apps represent an interesting subset of requirements from the real scientific workloads, so it is worth to explore how well the Regent programming model can fit into those requirements.
+These mini-apps represent an interesting subset of requirements from the real scientific workloads, so it is worthwhile exploring how well the tasking programming model fits those requirements.
 Here are some mini-apps that are interesting to port:

-Write a ray tracer in Regent.
+Write a ray tracer.
 Choose on your own how much physical phenomena to capture in the ray tracer, but try to make it better than the accompanied reference in terms of image quality.